petrickjerico/tp/docs/DeveloperGuide.md

 #### Use case: UC09 add a task to the task list
 **MSS**
 1. User requests to add a new task to the list.
-2. Study Bananas asks for confirmation.
+2. StudyBananas asks for confirmation.
 3. User confirms it.
-4. Study Bananas adds the task to the task list.
+4. StudyBananas adds the task to the task list.
      Use case ends

 **Extensions**
 * 2a.
 User disconfirms the request.
    * a1.
-Study Bananas stops the process.
+StudyBananas stops the process.
     Use case ends
 * *a.
 Cancellation
    * a1.
 User asks for cancellation of current command.